kszieba/CS-345-Puzzle-Islands/README.md

 ## Instructions on how to test game:

-- Clone github repository onto local machine or machine of choice.
+- Clone GitHub repository onto local machine or machine of choice.
-- Load folder using unity hub (version must be 2021.3.21f1!)
+- Load folder using Unity Hub (version must be 2021.3.21f1!)
-- Go to the 1-1 file in the Assets/Scenes folder and press play with unity ui.
+- Go to the 1-1 file in the Assets/Scenes folder and press play with Unity UI.

 ### Building the game:

 - Go to file
 - Go to build settings
-- Select webgl on left side of screen
+- Select WebGL on left side of screen
-- hit build
+- Hit build
-    - if build option not working hit swith platform, wait for load then hit build.
+    - If build option not working hit switch platform, wait for load then hit build.

 ## Assets Folder Description: